Are All Multivitamins The Same?

 Unfortunately, the vast majority of multivitamins contain synthetic vitamins or semi-synthetic nutrients, with some using mega doses that can actually do more harm than good.
 I normally always recommend ‘food state’ multivitamins because these contain nutrients that are found close enough to their structure in foods, rather than being synthetic in nature, or semi-synthetic, both of which are poorly utilised by the body.
 The body gets its nutrients from food, so why not take multivitamins that closely resemble, or are actually chemically identical to that found in food.

-I normally recommend a very comprehensive multivitamin supplement such as Alive Ultra Potency Multivitamins.
+I normally recommend a very comprehensive multivitamin supplement such as Daily Multivitamins One-A-Day.
 This multivitamin supplement provides vitamins, minerals, green foods, fruit extracts and much more, all derived from whole foods so these nutrients are all in their natural state for ease of absorption and utilisation by the body.

 Many of you are often seeking one-a-day vitamins tablets and I urge you to be cautious when thinking of purchasing one.
 The reason for this is that often these multivitamin formulations use synthetic isolated vitamins which are ill-absorbed by the body.
 They often also use mega strengths of certain vitamins and much lower strengths of others.
 You only have to read the labels and you will find that some of these supplements show 5000% of the recommended daily amounts (RDA) of certain vitamins.
 The problem with mega strengths is that in many cases when a vitamin is presented in a very high strength, it may actually compete with another vitamin for absorption and that is not ideal.